LSBUGPG/SmoothDamp/README.md

     target += input * speed * Time.deltaTime;
 ```

 This method produces smooth movement and the smoothed object can take a while to reach the target.
 Note, despite the documentation, it takes much longer than the `smoothTime` to reach the target.
 The original Gems article notes that a good definition for `smoothTime` is "the expected time to reach the target _when at maximum velocity_."
-However, since the velocity falls off as you approach the target it takes longer than `smoothTime` alone.
+However, since it takes some time to reach maximum velocity and it falls off as you approach the target it takes longer than `smoothTime` alone.

 ### Relative target